 Updated 3rd February 2017

 A Table Chez Marie, Hagenthal-le-Bas, Tel.
 03 89 89 76 97

 One of the few places in our ‘hood to serve mildly aspirational food at approachable prices.
 There’s an a la carte menu, a daily specials blackboard with 3 starters (8 to 17 euros) and 3 or 4 mains (17-26 euros) plus another for desserts, and a lunch menu at about 12 euros.
-Also notable is their selection of decent wines by the glass (try the white Château la Liquière if still available).
+Also notable is their selection of decent wines by the glass (try the white Château la Liquière if available).
 The decor is simple and scrubbed, and the service attentive.
 A bonus for anyone living in Switzerland who doesn’t want to drive across the border: get the bus to Schoenenbuch, totter down the hill and across the unmanned, pedestrian-only border and you’re at Marie’s table in the twinkling of an oeil.

 Bistrot la Cave, Saint-Louis, Tel.
 03 89 70 93 45

-A light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
+This light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
 It has a succinct menu plus fast-moving seasonal suggestions chalked up on a blackboard and a lunch menu on weekdays @ €22 for 3 courses.
-Good selection of wines by the glas (from Au Monde du Vin the other side of the street).
+Good selection of wines by the glass (from Au Monde du Vin the other side of the street).
 The only slightly bum note is the service, which is best described as smiling and well-intentioned, but inept.

-NEW ENTRY: La Maison de l’Inde, 60, avenue du Général de Gaulle, Saint Louis
+La Maison de l’Inde, 60, avenue du Général de Gaulle, Saint Louis

 Tel.
 09 53 41 65 14